data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

 + social scientist

-Dr. Dominique Harrison is a mission-oriented public policy executive and expert on the intersection of racial equity and responsible innovation in finance, technology, and telecommunications.
-Currently, she serves as the Deputy Director of the Office of Minority Broadband Initiatives (OMBI) at the National Telecommunications and Information Administration (NTIA) within the Department of Commerce.
-At OMBI, she co-leads a federally funded grantmaking office that engages Historically Black Colleges & Universities (HBCUs), Tribal Colleges & Universities (TCUs) and Minority Serving Institutions (MSIs), along with their surrounding communities, to promote economic growth, expand high-speed internet connectivity and digital opportunities.
+Dr. Dominique Harrison is a mission-oriented public policy executive and expert on responsible innovation in finance, technology, and telecommunications.
+Currently, she serves as the Director of the Office of Minority Broadband Initiatives (OMBI) at the National Telecommunications and Information Administration (NTIA) within the Department of Commerce.
+At OMBI, she leads a federally funded grant-making office that engages Historically Black Colleges & Universities (HBCU), Tribal Colleges & Universities (TCU) and Hispanic-Serving Institutions (HSI), along with their surrounding communities, to promote economic growth, expand high-speed internet connectivity and digital opportunities.
+She also co-leads the Office of Internet Connectivity & Growth's (OICG) Program Evaluation activities to assess the effectiveness, efficiency, and impact of NTIA broadband investments.

 Before joining OMBI, Dr. Harrison held the position of Director of the Racial Equity Design and Data Initiative (REDDI) at Citibank.
 In this role, she championed responsible innovation, financial inclusion, and racial equity across Citi’s products and services.
 Prior to her tenure at Citi, she served as the Director of Technology Policy at the Joint Center for Political and Economic Studies, where she established and led the Center’s Technology Policy Program.
 Her work focused on the impact of platform accountability, broadband access, and privacy and algorithmic fairness on Black communities.